Some consider procedure writing as the easiest of the bunch. This doesn’t mean, however, that it’s the least important of the text types!

 Recipes, instruction manuals, game instructions…the list goes on!
 Teaching procedure writing in meaningful and engaging activities is incredibly important for giving young students the skills to decode and understand real-life examples of procedure texts.

-We’ve put together some of our favorite procedure writing classroom activities to help you and your students explore this fun text type!
+We’ve put together some of our favourite procedure writing classroom activities to help you and your early years students explore this fun text type!

 Procedure Writing Activities

 These interesting, hands-on activities will help your students dive headfirst into the wonderful world of procedural texts.